(Reviews in Law Society Gazette and Supply Management)

 The initial referendum dust may have settled but it's still far from clear what shape Britain's future relationship with the EU will take.
 Those of us who campaigned on the Remain side have gone through the initial three stages of grief: denial, anger and bargaining (in particular, over how Article 50 should be invoked).
 All that remains for us is depression or, eventually, acceptance.
 However even if we accept the political reality of Article 50 being invoked, no one can predict exactly how that process will unfold.
 One possibility is that a second referendum will be held on the terms negotiated for exit - although politicians will naturally be cautious about re-opening Pandora's box and there is disagreement about whether this could stop the withdrawal process.
 With no immediate signs of the process being initiated, the conclusion of a two-year negotiation grows closer to the end of the current Parliament, meaning an election may determine Britain's final position.
 Naturally other Member States will proceed according to their own political timetables and constraints.

-As we draw breath before the autumn, here are some reflections on what Brexit may mean for public procurement regulation both in the UK (assuming it continues to exist as such) and the EU.
+As we draw breath before the autumn, here are some reflections on what Brexit may mean for public procurement regulation both in the UK and the EU.

 1. A complete rewrite of the rule book is unlikely